Oluwafemijohn/Todo-app/README.md

 # Todo-app
-An app to store your todo list built with react-native
+An app to store your todo list built with react-native.

+Please check the Feature_responsiveness-and-get-network-call branch to see the updated version

 Technologies used are:
 * expo